Skip to content

 Project structure

-A “Vertex project” is any directory that contains an sfdx-project.json file.
+A “Vertex project” is any directory that contains both sfdx-project.json and vertex.jsonc (or vertex.json) at the root.
 Vertex reuses the standard Salesforce project layout so the output of vertex build can be deployed with the sf CLI without extra config.

 my-project/